MCmoderSD/RiotGames-API/README.md

 - Hot Streak Status

 ## Configuration
-You need a MySQL database to store the retrieved information. <br>
+You need a MariaDB database to store the retrieved information. <br>
 Create a JSON file with the following structure to configure the database connection:
 ```json
 {